MatrixZ07/TypeOrBurst/README.md

 .
 I am planning on publishing the game after my game development course on Steam.
 .
-Impressions and feedback is very welcome!
+Impressions and feedback are very welcome!